-Soul care requires us to realize our utter dependence on Christ who said, “Apart from me, you can do nothing,” (John 15:5).
-Today I read this morning prayer by John Baillie (1886-1960) and felt its message was perfect to share with you:
+Soul care requires us to realize our utter dependence on Christ, who said, “Apart from me, you can do nothing,” (John 15:5).
+A couple of years ago I read this morning prayer by John Baillie (1886-1960) and posted it on my blog.
+Its message seemed perfect to share with you today:

 Let me then put back into Your hand all that You have given me, rededicating to Your service all the owners of my mind and body, all my worldly goods, all my influence with others.
 All these, O Father, are Yours to use as You will.
 All these are Yours, O Christ.
 All these are Yours, O Holy Spirit.
 Speak in my words today, think in my thoughts, and work in all my deeds.
 And seeing that it is Your gracious will to make use even of such weak human instruments in the fulfillment of Your mighty purpose for the world, let my life today be the channel through which some little portion of Your divine love and pity may reach the lives that are nearest to my own.

 In Your solemn presence, O God, I remember all my friends and neighbors, my fellow townsfolk, and especially the poor within our gates, beseeching You that You would give me grace, so far as in me lies, to serve them in Your name.
 Amen.